Essential Dimension of Central Simple Algebras when the Characteristic is Bad: Introduction

 The notion of essential dimension was initially defined by Reichstein and introduced in a series of seminal papers, including \cite{Buhler-Reichstein:1997}, \cite{Reichstein:2000} and \cite{ReichsteinYoussin:2000} (the latter is where the essential $p$-dimension was introduced).
 The essential dimension of $\operatorname{Alg}_{d,e}$ has received substantial attention in the literature, mostly due to its connection to linear algebraic groups of type $\text{A}$.
 But in general, its value is known only in a handful of cases, and in most cases we are very far from knowing its precise value.

-A big survey on the essential dimension of various linear algebraic groups was carried out by Merkurjev \cite{Merkurjev:2013} and again in \cite{Merkurjev:2017}.
-The previous year, Garibaldi and Guralnick published their own work providing upper bounds for $\operatorname{Alg}_{d,e}$ in certain cases \cite{GaribaldiGuralnick:2016}, improving results from \cite{Baek:2011}, \cite{BaekMerkurjev:2012} and \cite{ChernousovMerkurjev:2013}.
-A survey dedicated to central simple algebras, including a section on essential dimension, was carried out by Auel, Brussel, Garibaldi and Vishne \cite{ABGV}.
+There have been several surveys written on essential dimension over the last 15 years.
+Comprehensive surveys on the essential dimension of various linear algebraic groups were written by Merkurjev \cite{Merkurjev:2009}, \cite{Merkurjev:2013} and again in \cite{Merkurjev:2017}.
+A survey on central simple algebras, including a section on essential dimension, was written by Auel, Brussel, Garibaldi and Vishne \cite{ABGV}.

-There are several reasons to write a new survey on this topic: \begin{itemize} \item The previous surveys on related topics were written about a decade ago, and there is a significant body of work not covered there. \item There has not been any survey dedicated specifically to $\operatorname{Alg}_{d,e}$ in the bad characteristic (\cite{GaribaldiGuralnick:2016} does not focus on this functor specifically). \item This survey serves also as an opportunity to publish a few minor results and improvements of existing results that require such a frame to be included in a publication. \end{itemize}
+This survey focuses on the bounds and values of the essential dimension of $\operatorname{Alg}_{d,e}$ and some related functors in the bad characteristic.
+The essential dimension in the bad case is often different from the good case.
+For example, if one considers the functor $\mathcal{F}={_p\Br}$ mapping a field $F$ to the $p$-torsion ${_p\Br(F)}$ of $F$, then its essential $p$-dimension is infinite in the good case, but in the bad case, it is equal to 2.
+This is a result of the fact that in the bad case, every algebra of exponent $p$ is Brauer equivalent to a cyclic algebra of degree $p^m$ for some $m$, and that the essential $p$-dimension of $H_{p^m}^1$ in the bad case is 1.
+See Section \ref{cohomology} for a description of the functor $H^1_{p^m}$ and \cite[Props 7.2, 9.2]{OfekReichstein:2024} for further details of the argument.

+The survey is organized as follows: we begin with the basic background on central simple algebras and Brauer groups.
+Then, we introduce the description of the Brauer group in terms of differential forms (which produce the Kato-Milne cohomology groups analogous to the Galois cohomology groups in the usual case).
+We deduce lower bounds for the essential dimension from this setting.
+We then turn to the known upper bounds for the essential dimension of $\operatorname{Alg}_{2^n,2}$, with a new upper bound for $\operatorname{Alg}_{8,2}$.